purijatin/njexl_wiki/07-Utility-Functions.md

 * load --> load arbitrary jars from a directory location, recursively
 * system --> make arbitrary system calls
 * thread --> makes and starts a thread, with parameters
-* clock --> This is to tune method calls, how much time was taken for a piece of code
+* clock --> This is to tune method calls| code blocks, to check how much time was taken to run for a piece of code
 * until --> A polling based waiter, waits till a duration till a condition is true
 * hash --> Generates md5 hash from string data
 * tokens --> tokenizes a String